qiime2/q2-fragment-insertion/README.md

   C) Inserting denovo fragments into a well curated reference phylogeny via the fragment insertion plugin also resolves cluster separation but does not require any manual manipulation.

-Note: the same effects are observed when sOTU table is rarefied to 5,870 sequences per sample.
+Note: the same effects are observed when the sOTU table is not rarefied.

 ### Fragment insertion enables meta-analyses across different variable 16S regions and fragment length.